ideag/tinyratings/readme.txt

 Also, try out my other plugins:

+* [ShortCache](http://wordpress.org/plugins/shortcache) - a plugin that llows user to cache output of any shortcode by adding a `cache` attribute to it.
+* [Content Cards](http://arunas.co/cc) - allows to Embed any link from the web easily as a beautiful Content Card;
 * [Gust](http://arunas.co/gust) - a Ghost-like admin panel for WordPress, featuring Markdown based split-view editor;
-* [Content Cards](http://arunas.co/cc) - allows to Embed any link from the web easily as a beautiful Content Card;
 * [tinyCoffee](http://arunas.co/tinycoffee) - A WordPress donate button plugin with a twist - ask your supporters to treat you to a coffee, beer or other beverage of your choice;
 * [tinySocial](http://arunas.co/tinysocial) - a simple way to add social sharing links to Your WordPress posts via shortcodes;
 * [tinyTOC](http://arunas.co/tinytoc) - automatic Table of Contents, based on H1-H6 headings in post content;